SandroLescieur/SandroLescieur/README.md

 ### **Badak | Data Engineer Trainee**
 **📅 2024**
 - Developed scripts in Python.
-- Wrote and optimized SQL queries in BigQuery to extract, transform, and analyze large datasets.
+- Wrote and optimized SQL queries to extract, transform, and analyze large datasets.
 - Assisted in building dashboards.
 - Worked with cloud platforms (GCP) and version control tools (GitHub).